Dr Séculaire

 Meet your host

 Dr Jean-Paul Séculaire is the founder, curator, resident DJ, and host of Right On!
-It’s his job to keep the dance joyful and safe.
-He is committed to curating a Queer-friendly, Trans-inclusive space free of bigotry, predatory behaviour, and aggression.
+It’s his responsibility to keep the dance joyful and safe, and he is committed to curating a Queer-friendly, Trans-inclusive space free of predatory behaviour, racism, and all forms of bigotry.

 From dancer to DJ